ribbon cutting

 Ask the Developer: Kindlewood

 In the following Q+A, J.T.
-Engelhardt, Director of Real Estate at National Housing Trust (NHT), discusses the transformative redevelopment of Kindlewood in Charlottesville, Virginia, a groundbreaking project that places residents at the center of the design and planning process.
-Originally known as Friendship Court, this 12-acre site carries a complex history from its origins on land owned by Thomas Jefferson's associate Alexander Garrett, through its development as a predominantly Black neighborhood, to its designation as "blighted" during 1970s urban renewal efforts.
+Engelhardt, Director of Real Estate at National Housing Trust (NHT), discusses the redevelopment of Kindlewood in Charlottesville, Virginia, a groundbreaking project that places residents at the center of the design and planning process.
+Originally named Friendship Court, this 12-acre site has a layered history that spans from its early days on land owned by Alexander Garrett through its evolution into a predominantly Black neighborhood, to its controversial designation as "blighted" during 1970s urban renewal efforts.

 This Q+A explores how meaningful resident participation, while time intensive and complex, can lead to stronger communities and better development outcomes when developers recognize and value the lived experiences of those who call these places home.